Selling a Home

 Preparing Your Home For Sale

-Preparing your house for sale will involve a comparable market analysis, “point of sale” inspections, staging suggestions, disclosure forms, home warranty information, community research, figuring your estimated net proceeds, etc. A pre-listing meeting with your Realtor® a few weeks before putting your house on the market gives you time to get inspections done and make any repairs or changes your agent might suggest.
+Preparing your house or condo for sale will involve a comparable market analysis, “point of sale” inspections, staging suggestions, disclosure forms, home warranty information, community research, figuring your estimated net proceeds, etc. A pre-listing meeting with your Realtor® a few weeks before putting your house on the market gives you time to get inspections done and make any repairs or changes your agent might suggest.
 Remember that suggestions your agent makes to improve your house are not insults to your home, but a professional’s advice on how to get the best price in the shortest selling time for your home.
 You will be dressing your house for sales success!

 The Process of Selling Your Home

 A seller often feels stress when selling his/her home.
 Coordinating the sale of an existing house with the purchase of a new home is a difficult task.
 Sellers often ask which should be done first: buy the new home or sell the existing one?
 Variables to consider in that decision include the real estate market, the stress tolerance of the sellers, the condition of the existing home, availability of alternate lodging and storage, etc. Your REALTOR® can help with information from the marketing side, but only you can make the right decision for you.
 Regardless of your decision to sell or buy first, knowing the steps in the selling process can lessen your stress.